-Prop.
+- Prop.
 4.1: SAA congruence criterion.

-Prop.
+(Proof in exercise section.) - Prop.
 4.2 (hypotenuse-leg criterion): Two right triangles are congruent if the hypotenuse and one leg of one are respectively congruent to those of the other.

 Now we recover some of the things we reviewed from edge-and-compass constructions in Chap.
 1: